campaignmonitor/createsend-ruby/README.md

       puts "#{c.ClientID}: #{c.Name}"
     end

-Results in:
+Running this example will result in something like:

     4a397ccaaa55eb4e6aa1221e1e2d7122: Client One
     a206def0582eec7dae47d937a4109cb2: Client Two

 ### Handling errors
-If the createsend API returns an error, an exception will be thrown.
+If the Campaign Monitor API returns an error, an exception will be thrown.
 For example, if you attempt to create a campaign and enter empty values for subject etc:

     require 'createsend'